 There is a distinction, however, between codes of ethics and the specific policies and procedures needed to ensure compliance with the codes and with securities laws and regulations.
-Although both are important, codes of ethics should consist of fundamental, principle-based ethical and fiduciary concepts that are applicable to all of the firm's employees.
-In this way, firms can best convey to employees and clients the ethical ideals that investment advisers strive to achieve.
-These concepts need to be implemented, however, by detailed, firm-wide compliance policies and procedures.
-Compliance procedures assist the firm's personnel in fulfilling the responsibilities enumerated in the code of ethics and make probable that the ideals expressed in the code of ethics will be adhered to in the day-to-day operation of the firm.
+Although both are important, codes of ethics should consist of fundamental, principle-based ethical concepts that apply to all the firm's employees.
+In this way, firms can effectively convey to employees and clients the ethical ideals that investment professionals strive to achieve.
+Supervisors implement these concepts through detailed, firm-wide compliance policies and procedures.
+Compliance procedures help employees fulfill the ethical responsibilities enumerated in the code of ethics and facilitate compliance with these principles in the day-to-day operation of the firm.

-Stand-alone codes of ethics should be written in plain language and should address general fiduciary concepts.
-They should be unencumbered by numerous detailed procedures.
-Codes presented in this way are the most effective in stressing to employees that they are in positions of trust and must act with integrity at all times.
-Mingling compliance procedures in the firm's code of ethics goes against the goal of reinforcing the ethical obligations of employees.

-Separating the code of ethics from compliance procedures will also reduce, if not eliminate, the legal terminology and "boilerplate" language that can make the underlying ethical principles incomprehensible to the average person.
-Above all, to ensure the creation of a culture of ethics and integrity rather than one that merely focuses on following the rules, the principles in the code of ethics must be stated in a way that is accessible and understandable to everyone in the firm.
+Standalone codes of ethics should be written in plain language and should address general ethical concepts.
+They should be unencumbered by numerous detailed procedures or boilerplate legal terminology.
+Codes presented in this way are the most effective in conveying to employees that they are in positions of trust and must act with integrity at all times.
+Mingling compliance procedures in the firm's code of ethics is contrary to the goal of reinforcing the ethical obligations of employees in a simple, straightforward manner.
+To ensure a culture of ethics and integrity rather than one that merely focuses on following the rules, the principles in the code of ethics must be stated in a way that is accessible and easily understandable.

 Members and candidates should encourage their employers to provide their codes of ethics to clients.
-In this case also, a simple, straightforward code of ethics will be best understood by clients.
-Unencumbered by the compliance procedures, the code of ethics will be effective in conveying that the firm is committed to conducting business in an ethical manner and in the best interests of the clients.
+A simple, straightforward code of ethics, unencumbered by compliance procedures, will be effective in conveying that the firm is committed to conducting business in an ethical manner and in the best interests of the clients.